com-lihaoyi/mill/docs/pages/2 - Configuring Mill.md

 Mill builds on ammonite which allows you to
 [define global configuration](http://ammonite.io/#ScriptPredef).
-Depending on how you start mill 2 different files will be loaded.
-For interactive mode it's `~/.mill/ammonite/predef.sc` and from the command line it's `~/.mill/ammonite/predefScript.sc`.
+Depending on how you start mill, one of two files will be loaded.
+For the build REPL (`--repl` or `-i` without specifying a target), `~/.mill/ammonite/predef.sc` will be loaded, and for builds from the command line the file `~/.mill/ammonite/predefScript.sc` will be included.
 You might want to create a symlink from one to the other to avoid duplication.

 Example `~/.mill/ammonite/predef.sc`
 ```scala